Rari-Capital/nova/docs/README.md

 - `execHash`: The unique identifier for the request to check.

+- **`RETURN`: Tuple of 2 values (is unlocked, when that may change). `changeTimestamp` will be 0 if no unlock is scheduled.**

 Checks if the request is scheduled to have its tokens unlocked.

-TODO
+Returns if tokens are unlocked yet along with a timestamp of when they are scheduled to be unlocked (if the creator has called `unlockTokens`).

 ### Complete execution request